Read about the 2013-2014 residents here. Details about the next residency will be available soon.

 Applicants to the NDSR should:

-- possess a master’s degree with graduation between Spring 2011 and Spring 2013 in one of the following fields
+- possess a master’s degree with graduation between Spring 2012 and later in one of the following fields

 - Library Science

 - Records Management

 - OR any discipline related to these fields that deal heavily with digital objects.